hbbit-dev/chimeraos-ROG-Ally-tricks/guides/installing_gyroscope_emulators.md

 Support outside emulators is a currently WIP feature which will not be covered by this guide.

-## Installation:
+### Step 1 - Download the required packages
-To install required software you only need to download pre-built packages:
+To install required software you only need to download two pre-built packages:

 ```sh
 wget https://github.com/NeroReflex/rog-ally-motion-evdev/releases/download/v1.0.0-znver4/rog-ally-motion-evdev-1.0.0-1-x86_64.pkg.tar.zst